Niekes/d3-3d/README.md

 * [*_3d*.draw]() - draw the 3d elements.

 ### Overview
 **d3-3d** uses the [browser's coordinate system](https://www.w3.org/TR/css-transforms-1/#transform-rendering).
 It will calculate the centroid and the orientation of your polygons for you.
-Due to the fact that SVG isn't very 3d compatible **d3-3d** has also a special draw method.
+Due to the fact that SVG isn't very 3d compatible **d3-3d** has also a special draw method for each shape.

 ### Shapes
 * POINT